john-itcsolutions/cheirrs/README.md

 # There is a possibility of setting up a Postgres database with PostGIS and Open Street Maps.
 It appears that the procedure Canonical have taken with TensorFlow above utilises MongoDB, a no-SQL, non-relational database system, as the persistence store ..

-As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('general') on the uk8s controller and the smart-web model (see following) therein.
-(See below at the "## Set up Cross-Model Referenced "offer" .. " heading.)
+As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('general') on the localhost-localhost controller and the smart-web model (see following) therein.

+See below at the "## Set up Cross-Model Referenced "offer" .. " heading.

 But which `<application-name>` (in kubeflow model) to use as requiring connection to the provided db?

 To be continued.

 _________________________________________________________________

-## A Second Model:
+## A Second Model on a second controller:

 (The database schema for ITCSA's project are private and available only under certain conditions.)

 In a smart-general terminal, in a mounted directory (on shared) from the 2nd HDD if available, to save working files in case of a crash:

+Bootstrap a new controller:

+`juju boostrap localhoost`

 Add a model named "smart-web"